microsoftgraph/angular-connect-sample/README.md

 7. Choose the **Connect** button.

 8. Sign in with your personal or work or school account and grant the requested permissions.
+If a textbox with your signed-in email address does not replace the `Connect` button, please allow pop-ups for the url `http://localhost:8080` in the browser.

 9. Optionally edit the recipient's email address, and then choose the **Send mail** button.
 When the mail is sent, a Success message is displayed below the button.